Gloyns/gloynscom/_works/seek.md

 SEEK aimed to create a brand-new career advice section to help users understand various roles, explore pathways into those careers, and access salary data and employer insights.
 The project presented significant challenges:

-* SEEK had no existing content, traffic, or market presence in the career advice space.
+* SEEK had no existing role-specific content, organic traffic, or market presence in the career advice space.
 * Established platforms already held substantial market share, making it difficult for SEEK to break through.
 * Creating high-quality content for hundreds of roles was a resource-heavy and time-intensive process, limiting the speed of growth.